 More Attentive Crew

-For example, on our last Delta One flight from Atlanta to Rio, we had a flight crew who really made sure our little family had the best flight possible.
+For example, on our last Delta One flight from Atlanta to Rio de Janeiro, we had a flight crew who really made sure our family had the best flight possible.
 My wife was sharing a seat with our 7-month-old son, and she had used her blanket and pillow to create a nice cozy nook for him in the dark footwell of the lie-flat bed.

 On the other side of the aisle, our 5-year-old daughter was dozing off during dinner — but I had hyped up the sundae service at the end of the meal, and she didn’t want to fall asleep before trying it.
 When our flight attendant noticed that she wasn’t going to finish her (very large) meal and was looking ready for bed, he rushed back to the galley and brought her a sundae before anyone else.